PECOS-packages/PECOS/design/runtime-physical-effects.md

-Six Rust tests pass: synthetic execution placement (`H; phase; H; M` differs from lowering-time placement), `M; flip; M`, explicit unsupported probe rejection, v1 unknown-record loss, unsupported-version rejection by three simulator paths, the current general-noise panic, and the segmentation counterexample (some are assertions within one test).
+Six Rust tests pass: synthetic execution placement (`H; phase; H; M` differs from lowering-time placement), `M; flip; M`, explicit unsupported probe rejection, v1 unknown-record loss, unsupported-version rejection by three simulator paths, general-noise version rejection, and the segmentation counterexample (some are assertions within one test).
 The synthetic decoder and execution sketch exist only inside the test file; they do not exercise the Selene producer or define a wire protocol.
-The panic and silent-skip probes characterize current behavior;
-they must be revised when the corresponding production behavior is changed.
+The original panic probe was converted to a normal-error regression after the follow-up fix.
+The silent-skip probe characterizes v1 behavior; it must not be mistaken for a mandatory-event contract.

 No FFI-to-executor event path, idle accounting, shot/worker isolation, bounded retention, failure recovery, or Python event configuration has been implemented